Public Relations & Press Assets

 Goths wear white facepaint.
 While there are a few scenes within the Goth subculture that use white facepaint, it’s more common within the Emo and Juggalo communities than it is in the Goth world.

 Only Goths wear black.
-Although we do tend to like black in our clothing and makeup, it’s so common amongst many of the subcultures within the Alternative CounterCulture (including the Metal Subculture), that it isn’t even a refining characteristic for Goths — especially since many Goth members use black as a contrast tone to pop very bright and vibrant accent colors.
+Although we do tend to like black in our clothing and makeup, it’s so common amongst many of the subcultures within the Alternative CounterCulture (including the Metal Subculture), that it isn’t necessarily a refining characteristic for Goths — especially since many Goth members use black as a contrast tone to pop very bright and vibrant accent colors.

 Requests for Reprints